Leo-Lo/cfblo.github.io/_pages/about.md

 I am a 4th year undergraduate at Columbia University majoring in Physics and Mathematics, doing research in theoretical condensed matter physics.
 I am particularly interested in topological phases of matters, superconductivity, and strongly correlated electron materials.

-When I am not doing physics (which is becoming increasingly rare!), I like playing the flute, coming up with random melodies, and playing strategy games.
+When I am not doing physics (which is becoming increasingly rare!), I like playing the flute, coming up with random melodies, and biking.
 And here is a [random rock](https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=leolo) in our solar system.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.